DEAF 160. American Sign Language I (4)

 Prerequisites: DEAF 281, DEAF 360.
 This course examines the linguistic, historical, social and educational development of the Deaf learner.
 Students are exposed to various perspectives and practices of the traditional and current systems for educating Deaf youngsters.
-Particular attention on the importance of maximizing visual input for the Deaf learner as part of his/her cognitive development. …
+Particular attention on the importance of maximizing visual input for the Deaf learners as part of their cognitive development. …

 DEAF 407.
 Law and the Deaf (3)